 The GHIT Fund endeavors to further facilitate collaboration & funding of global health technology R&D, to build momentum, and to demonstrate action and results.
-The Hit-to-Lead Platform (HTLP) is designed to leverage the Product Development Partnerships (PDPs)' active platform for neglected and tropical diseases in partnership with Japanese companies or academic organizations that have relevant compounds.
-The intention is to facilitate access to the chemical diversity in Japanese research organizations and to the medicinal chemistry expertise in Japan.
+The Hit-to-Lead Platform (HTLP) is designed to leverage medicinal chemistry expertise in Japan and facilitate access to Japanese companies or academic organizations' relevant and diverse compounds for drugs development to address malaria, tuberculosis, Chagas disease, and Visceral leishmaniasis.